AzadehJafariML/interactive-graphcut-segmentation/README.md

 Remove_leakage
 ```

-This script can be used to remove leakage artifacts from the final result.
+This script can be used to remove leakage artifacts from the final result. **Two examples** of leakage are porivded for better understanding the leakage issue

 ## Evaluation